elyukai/optolith-database-schema/docs/Git-Workflow.md

 **Warning:** Don't put this folder inside a folder synced to a cloud service, since a lot of tiny files will not work with it and may crash your service.

 ### On Mac:
-Open the finder and go *to the parent folder* of a folder where you would like to out the copy.
+Open the finder and go *to the parent folder* of a folder where you would like to put the copy.
 Open the terminal, type `cd` and then drag the folder you want the repo in into the terminal.
 This will insert the path to the folder.
 It should roughly look like

 ```shell script
 cd ~/path/to/folder